ndaman/multiscale/docs/exam2/lecture16.md

 ----
 ## mcclintock solution

--   To date, the mcClintock solution is the only exact analytic solution for void growth in non-linear solids
+-   To date, the McClintock solution is the only exact analytic solution for void growth in non-linear solids
 -   A full derivation, for some assumptions in yield criterion and plastic flow rule is in text pp. 268-271

 ----